la-rebelion/mcp-docs/docs/2-getting-started/hello-world.md

 dateModified: '2025-07-27'
 ---

-# Hello World: MCP, OpenAPI, API-first
+# Hello AI World:  MCP and API-first approach

-Let's build a "Hello World" API using MCP and OpenAPI.
+Let's build a simple "Hello World" API using MCP and OpenAPI.
+Something that can be used as a starting point for your own projects.
+This example will demonstrate how to define, implement, and consume an API using the Model Context Protocol (MCP) and OpenAPI.

 ## Choose Your Deployment